 I am a PhD student in the Human-Centered Computing program at Georgia Tech where I will work with the DataWorks team and Dr. Betsy DiSalvo.
-My research is about workplace learning, novice-friendly computational work, and other things TBD; you can see my evolving research direction here.
+My research is broadening pathways to computing careers for adults; you can see my evolving research direction here and keep an eye out for research-related writing on my blog.

-On this website, I chronicle my life trajectory and share the things I make and learn.
+On this website, I chronicle my career trajectory and share the things I make and learn.

 At this point, I have well over 10 years of content!

-As well as publishing periodic blog posts about things I’m working on or thinking about, I chronicle my current focus on my Now page, I log miscellaneous thoughts and musings on my Updates and Think-Alouds page, and I chronicle my evolving career/research direction on my Compass page.
+As well as publishing periodic blog posts about things I’m working on or thinking about, I chronicle my current focus on my Now page, I log miscellaneous thoughts and musings on my Updates and Think-Alouds page, I chronicle my evolving career/research direction on my Compass page, and I keep a timeline of my career on my About page.
 Oh, and be sure to check out the Monsters.

 April 1, 2023 – I was selected for the NSF Graduate Research Fellowship!